 Located atop an elevated 4000 sqm site overlooking Sydney’s beautiful Collaroy beach and the Pacific Ocean, Sargood is built on land donated to the community as a place of healing and respite over 100 years ago.

 We are proudly supported by the Sargood Foundation, icare and a private benefactor, who provide funding assistance, essential equipment and any other necessities to encourage independent living for people with a spinal cord injury.

-We are operated by Royal Rehab, which brings over 100 years’ of experience in rehabilitation and disability support to the role.
+We are operated by Royal Rehab, which brings over 100 years’ of experience in rehabilitation and support to the role.
 Royal Rehab’s philosophy is to take recovery beyond the traditional clinical environment, tailoring it to the individual and integrating it with everyday life to promote participation and independence.